auerlab/biolibc-tools/README.md

 [auto-pkgsrc-setup](https://github.com/outpaddling/auto-admin/blob/master/Scripts/auto-pkgsrc-setup) script can assist you with basic setup.

 First bootstrap pkgsrc using auto-pkgsrc-setup or any other method.
+Running auto-pkgsrc-setup should take about 10 minutes given default responses or 45 minutes if you choose all the bells and whistles (e.g. respond 'y' to installing the work-in-progress package collection and Mozilla certs).

 Then run the following commands:

 ```
 cd pkgsrc-dir/biology/biolibc-tools